College of Business

 II.
 Majors Offered in the College of Business:

-Accountancy, Aviation Management, Professional Flight Management, Business Administration, Entrepreneurship and Family Business, Human Resources Management, Information Systems Management, International Business, Finance, Marketing, Management, Supply Chain Management
+Accountancy, Aviation Management, Business Administration, Business Analytics, Entrepreneurship and Family Business, Human Resources Management, Information Systems Management, International Business, Finance, Marketing, Management, Professional Flight Management, and Supply Chain Management

 More information: www.business.auburn.edu/academics/#undergraduate